 - Extensive list of resources to help you create green lodging.

 - Green Lodging Calculator estimates financial and environmental benefits from sustainable practices.

 - Green Hotel Certification Training Workshops and Webinars.

 - Green Lodging Video - Encourages hotels, motels or bed and breakfasts to become certified under Connecticut's Green Lodging Program (Length 1 1/2 minutes).

 Greening your hotel, motel or B & B is more than just good for the environment.
 It's good for business!
 As people try to live a more "green" lifestyle, they want businesses where they spend their money to be "green", too.
 Additional benefits of greening your business are saving money and creating a healthier place for employees.

 The DEEP and the Dept. of Economic and Community Development (DECD), Connecticut Office of Tourism are promoting a program for hotels called "Connecticut Green Lodging - Accommodating You and Our Environment."
 The CT Green Lodging award is a self-certification program based on accumulating points associated with environmental practices at your facility.
+Lodgings that are certified under the program will be listed on both agency's websites as well as in the Green Lodging News.
 The points are documented in the Connecticut Green Lodging Self-Certification Workbook.